I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Play-WAV/README.md

 ### Executing program

-* Place the WAV Url in the $wav variable
+* Place the WAV URL in the $wav variable
 * Plug in your device
 * Invoke-WebRequest will be entered in the Run Box to download your WAV file